A River Runs Through It — McKenzie River Foodshed Tour

 Note: make sure to plan ahead and check current guidelines before you head out.
-Make sure you're prepared by packing your mask and a sense of patience and kindness as we all continue to learn how to stay safe and navigate current health guidelines.
+Be prepared by packing a mask and practicing patience and kindness as we all continue to learn how to stay safe and navigate current and changing health guidelines.

 Gear Up For Fish

 Salmon and trout are a vital part of the McKenzie River foodshed.
 Participate in the full experience by plucking your dinner from the river!
 Or just practice catch and release, while enjoying sport fishing.
 To start, get the gear you need at one of several Eugene-based outfitters.
 Both Home Waters Fly Fishing & Guide Service and The Caddis Fly Angling Shop can help you select the equipment you'll need.
 They can also provide fishing instruction and/or on-the-river guide service.
 A. Helfrich Outfitter is also a reputable guide service with family heritage deeply connected to the McKenzie River corridor.
 Schedule a half-day or full-day fishing trip to catch trout, salmon or steelhead.
 Full-day trips enjoy a delicious riverside fish fry lunch that can also be pre-arranged for half-day trips.

 Arrange your fishing trip for the following day so you can enjoy a slow-paced journey east on Highway 126.